|

 partial implementations, or sub-sets, of synchronous manufacturing and

 drum-buffer-rope as a full set of the capabilities (2).
-Let’s
+Let’s examine

-examine some of the broader points of synchronous manufacturing in more
+some of the broader points of synchronous manufacturing in more detail.
+To do that we will use the scout troop

-scout troop analogy (12, 13).
-In The Goal Goldratt uses a fictional
+analogy (12, 13).
+In The Goal Goldratt uses a fictional story of a scout troop

-story of a scout troop hike – fictional we guess; but like most of his books
+hike – fictional we guess; but like most of his books usually grounded in

-called Herbie.
-To give you some idea
+slowest person on the hike is a fellow called Herbie.
+To give you some idea of the penetration of

-are plants where the concept of drum-buffer-rope may as well have been from
+concept of drum-buffer-rope may as well have been from Mars, and yet people

-Mars, and yet people will proudly explain where their “Herbies”
+will proudly explain where their “Herbies” are.
+Back to the

-the story.
+story.
 A scout troop is an analogy

 that most of us can easily relate to.

-Goldratt
+member.
+Goldratt has

-has used this as consistent analogy for production systems.
+used this as consistent analogy for production systems.
 The road traveled is analogous to the work

 done.
 The portion of road occupied by